PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 connmanctl> agent on
 Agent registered
 ```

-For help use `connmanctl --help` or just `help` in interactive mode.
+For help, use `connmanctl --help` or just `help` in interactive mode.

-The `connmanctl` man page can be found here:
+The official `connmanctl` documentation pages can be found here:
 https://www.systutorials.com/docs/linux/man/8-connman/

 ### Configuration and state